The features that make Puget Sound

 There are currently:

-- More than 173 stationary pumpout units.
+- More than 173 stationary pumpout units in 102 locations.

 - 25 pumpout boats available for recreational vessels.